Rule ID: SUK/1002/v1.0

 This rule can be used for planning purposes at different stages of the project in determining where service penetrations occur, how many, and whether there is a corresponding builder’s work in connection (BWIC), opening, or fire seal assigned to the services.

 This rule detects all service penetrations through compartmentation walls and floors.
-If a panelized floor system exists, a user-defined distance between those panels is considered to group them into a pseudo slab object.
+If a panellised floor system exists, a user-defined distance between those panels is considered to group them into a pseudo slab object.
 This object is then used, rather than the individual compartmentation components, to check for penetrations.
 This ensures penetrations through potential gaps or cutouts that reside between panels are not missed in the check.
 Where openings are created that produce no physical void geometry both in walls and floors the rule will still detect these instances, i.e. where no clash exists between services and either the compartmentation or the void geometry.

-The rule first finds all penetrations of service components with walls and slabs through their corresponding filters, while ignoring any partial penetrations where the service does not run completely through one side of the wall or floor and out the other.
+The rule first finds all penetrations of service components with walls and floors through their corresponding filters, while ignoring any partial penetrations where the service does not run completely through one side of the wall or floor and out the other.

 Checking the presence of fire seals for penetrations - indicated in cyan